-Again, if people are expected to attend, but management fails to provide the support to help promote and explain the training before it occurs and then follow-up and reinforce afterward, then it’s doomed to fail.
+Again, if people are expected to attend, but management fails to provide the support to help promote and explain the training before it occurs, you’re off on the wrong foot.

-Again, this is a huge mistake, as training has to be seen as a 24/7 activity.
-There are times when the intense full-day or multi-day program is best, but to make them really work, there has to be continuous reinforcement using other sales training activities.
+Training has to be seen as a 24/7 activity.
+There are times when the intense full-day or multi-day program is best.
+But to make them really work, there has to be continuous reinforcement using other sales training activities.

 You wouldn’t get on an airplane going to a location you don’t want to go to, right?
 You get on an airplane to go where you need to go.
 Same thing with a sales training program — you select the one that is going to fit your needs.